jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 DarkBERT malicious AI tool sets were all publicly announced.
 Attacking vulnerabilities in AI, and even using AI to attack other AI, became a common topic.
 Phishing actors have leveraged GenAI heavily to improve the accuracy of their attacks, hoping that the improvements in quality result in an increase in success.
-And deepfakes as a source of dis\- and misinformation have already seen real\-world usage in what is sure to be an increasingly problematic trend.
+And deepfakes as a source of dis- and misinformation have already seen real-world usage in what is sure to be an increasingly problematic trend.

+1 4
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-1 3

-CRYPTOCURRENCY
+### CRYPTOCURRENCY
 TThe news around cryptocurrencies in 2023 has been anything but comforting.
-By January, the flagship token, Bitcoin, had lost almost three quarters of its high\-water\-mark value in a matter of months, tumbling from $67,617\.02 per coin on November 16th to $16,540\.69 on January 1st.
-While some of that value has been recovered over the span of the year ($27,967\.51/BTC as of this writing), it’s still a bitter position, and the year has been fraught with setbacks and challenges along the way.
+By January, the flagship token, Bitcoin, had lost almost three quarters of its high-water-mark value in a matter of months, tumbling from $67,617.02 per coin on November 16th to $16,540.69 on January 1st.
+While some of that value has been recovered over the span of the year ($27,967.51/BTC as of this writing), it’s still a bitter position, and the year has been fraught with setbacks and challenges along the way.

-1

-Even professional investors had difficulty with the volatility of the market with approximately 13% of crypto\- based hedge funds permanently closing their doors.
+Even professional investors had difficulty with the volatility of the market with approximately 13% of crypto- based hedge funds permanently closing their doors.
 The FBI executed a series of cryptocurrency seizures throughout the year: $112M in April, they shutdown nine entire exchanges in May, grabbed almost another
 $2M over the span of June, July, and August, and had totalled 39 various seizures over the course of the year (through the end of September).

-4

-6

-2

-5

-3

 Reverberations are still being felt throughout the cryptocurrency world after the collapse of FTX cryptocurrency exchange in late 2022, as well as the sanctions against Suex, Tornado Cash, HydraMarket,